 The Ward’s 50 has been produced since 1991 and is widely recognized for its prestige in the insurance industry.
-This is the eighth time in the last 12 years that FSL has been included in the list.
+This is the ninth time in the last 13 years that FSL has been included in the list.

 “In selecting the Ward’s 50, we identified companies that pass financial stability requirements and measure their ability to grow while maintaining strong capital positions and underwriting results,” said Jeff Rieder, partner and head of Ward benchmarking at Aon.

 - Adjusted net income in at least four of five years.
-FSL had net income exceeding $33 million each of the last four years.
+FSL had net income exceeding $33 million each of the last five years.